How to Immigrate from Qatar to Canada

 Another popular immigration program is the Family Sponsorship/Reunification program that lets you bring your family over to Canada after you become a permanent resident of the country.

-Many international students apply for a student visa to Canada to help them become actual permanent residents in the future because some immigration streams and categories look more favourably on applicant who graduated from a Canadian university!
+Many international students apply for a student visa to Canada to help them become actual permanent residents in the future because some immigration streams and categories look more favorably on applicants who graduated from a Canadian university!
 These visa streams include the International Graduate Program and Graduate Entrepreneur Program.

 Not quite sure about which visa programs are right for your unique needs?
 Do not worry.
 We can put you in contact with an Account Manager who can talk to you about your options and the application process.
 Simply complete this contact form and they will call you personally to tell you all you need to know.